DouglasMacKrell/real-time-chat-app/README.md

        `npm run devStart`

-4. Open the `index.html` file with a Live Server (VS Code is an easy way to do this), and you will be prompted to enter a screen name.
-After a name is entered, the app will let you know that you have joined the room.
-Connect a second user by visiting the same Live Server in a separate browser window.
-You will again be prompted to enter a screen name.
-You can enter the same name without conflict - but by using a different screen name you can better see how this demo operates.
+4. Open `http://localhost:3000` in a new browser window.

+5. Enter a room name to create a new room.
+This user will automatically join the room they create.

+6. Open `http://localhost:3000` in a separate browser window.
+You should be able to see the room you've created in step 5.
+Click the link to join that room.

+7. Once you enter the room, you will be prompted to enter a user name.
+After one has been entered, a notification will be broadcast to all users in the same room.

-5. To disconnect from the chat, simply close the browser window.
+8. To disconnect from the chat, simply close the browser window.
 All other connected users will receive a disconnection notification instantly.

-6. Currently, the app is only designed to run locally on the same network.
+9. Currently, the app is only designed to run locally on the same network.

-7. If that is not the case check the terminals output for errors, if you are unable to troubleshoot the problem, I would be happy to address issues so open [one](/issues)
+10. If that is not the case check the terminals output for errors, if you are unable to troubleshoot the problem, I would be happy to address issues so open [one](/issues)

 ---